5 Foods That Attract Mosquitos To You

 There could be reasons for this, and one of them could be the foods that you eat and the liquids that you drink.
 Mosquitos tend to eat things like nectar and plant juices, but they also feast on the blood of animals and humans, as we all know.
 While there are things that attract mosquitos to some humans over others like blood type and carbon dioxide output, diet can be a factor.
 Tuxedo Mosquito has been eliminating the threat of these invaders for years, and below we’d like to discuss five foods that attract mosquitos to you.

 What is it that people like to drink when they’re outside at dusk in the summer, enjoying a nice big barbecue feast?
 Beer is the answer for a lot of people.
-Unfortunately it seems that mosquitos are drawn to those who consume beer.
-There is no definitive scientific answer as to why this is the case yet, but it is something to keep in mind if you’re going to have a few cold ones outside at night, as beer can be a mosquito magnet.
+Unfortunately, it seems that mosquitos are drawn to those who consume beer.
+There is no definitive scientific answer as to why this is the case yet, but it is something to keep in mind if you’re going to have a few cold ones outside at night, as a beer can be a magnet to a variety of mosquito species in Atlanta.

 Bananas & Avocados